Tips for reducing your cancer risk

 - Long Island Jewish Medical Center – Nassau County, Queens County: (718) 470-4165

 - Staten Island University Hospital – Staten Island: (718) 226-6447

 - Peconic Bay Medical Center – Suffolk County: (631) 548-6320

 - Northern Westchester Hospital – Westchester County: (914) 666-1289

-For more information and statistics on free cancer screenings, download our PDF.
+For outcomes on our free cancer screenings and lung cancer screening programs, download our PDF.

 Over the course of a lifetime, one in eight women will be diagnosed with breast cancer.
 Take the breast cancer risk assessment to determine your risk.

 Your risk of colon cancer increases as you age.
 Take our colon cancer risk assessment to estimate your personal risk.

 While lung cancer deaths have dropped in the past several decades, lung cancer remains one of the leading causes of cancer in the United States.
 Identify your risk by taking this quick assessment.